4GeeksAcademy/cybersecurity-syllabus/00-prework/intro-packet-tracer.md

+---
+title: "Introduction to Cisco Packet Tracer"
+subtitle: "Meet this powerful network simulation tool.
+With it, you can create realistic enterprise network environments and learn how to implement cybersecurity practices in them."
+tags: ["networking", "ciberseguridad"]
+authors: ["arnaldoperez"]

+---

 # Introduction to Cisco Packet Tracer

 Cisco Packet Tracer is a network simulation software developed by Cisco Systems.
 It allows students, professionals, and network enthusiasts to create, design, and experiment with virtual computer networks without the need for physical hardware.